MantenaMonish/Real-Time-Audio-Moderation/README.md

 - Ngrok integration for public URL

 ## Audio Mod – macOS & Windows
--Real-Time Monitoring
+- Real-Time Monitoring
 Watches folders for new audio files and processes them instantly.

--Speech Transcription
+- Speech Transcription
 Uses the Whisper model to convert audio into text locally.

--Profanity Tagging
+- Profanity Tagging
 Detects offensive language and assigns a clean, mild, or explicit tag.

--Background Execution
+- Background Execution
 Runs silently in the background with a custom app icon on both platforms.

 ## Installation